-When I was a pigtailed girl in the kaleidoscope of my brain, instead of letting a sappy ending dull me to sleep at night; I’d lie in the dark in bed, heaven rocking overhead, clasp my hands across my chest, take one last gasping breath and bring myself to the brink of death.
-Good thing I was lying down because I could have passed out.
+As a pigtailed, little girl in the kaleidoscope of my brain, instead of letting the sappy-happy ending of PC children’s books dull me to sleep at night, I’d lie in the dark in my tucked-in bed, clasp my hands across my chest, slow down my breathing, gulp one last breath, and try to bring myself to the brink of death.

 Forever is a dream.